antyan001/PostgreSQLwFastAPI/readme.md

 Wait for new data written to Redis cache and repeat all above-mentioned steps again.

 ## PostgreSQL monitoring: running Pgadmin on Virtual Server
-One can try to install pgAdmin in Ubuntu by running the following script: `install_pgadmin.sh` After configure and establishing a connection to PostgreSQL under created user `anthony`  one can run some query in Postgres Query Editor:
+One can try to install pgAdmin in Ubuntu by running the following script: `install_pgadmin.sh`\
+Next step is to configure and establish a connection to PostgreSQL via pgadmin GUI under created user (the user that was created at the final steps of Postgres configuration by running command `sudo su - postgres -c "createuser -P -s -e $USER"`)
+After all configuraiton steps are complited one can run some query in Postgres QEditor :
 ![pgAdmin](./img/pgadmin.png)

 ## Serving PostgreSQL Database with REST API: